monachgrievings/monachgrievings/README.md

 . ➤ do not copy any of my skins! inspiration is okay.
 Anti-censorship lets all hug!

 . ➤ I do not do roleplays pubically or with strangers sorry!.

 . ➤ please int: TADC, ROBLOXIA fandom, ULTRAKILL, MINECRAFT ARGS/WEBSERIES, Regretevator

-*. interact with caution ⧽ Sonic (including the exes/fanfic stuff) ,Dandys world, forsaken cosplayers (NOT SUPPORTERS), MHA , Roblox ARGS/Webseries,*
+*. interact with caution ⧽ Sonic (including the exes/fanfic stuff) ,Dandys world, MHA , Roblox ARGS/Webseries, JJK*

 . . .